 8. Thermostat Might Be on the Wrong Settings

 On the other hand, you could’ve accidentally set the thermostat to the wrong settings.
-Most thermostats these days have options for cooling, heating, and auto which toggles back and forth between heat and cool as needed to maintain the set temperature.
+Most thermostats have cooling, heating, and auto options, which toggle back and forth between heat and cool to maintain the set temperature.

 There is also a Fan setting for Auto and On.
-If your thermostat fan is set to ON your heat pump may not be engaged at the moment.
-In the ON setting the fan will run continuously regardless of the outside temperature.
+If your thermostat fan is ON, your heat pump may not be engaged.
+The fan will run continuously in the ON setting regardless of the outside temperature.

 9. The Coils Are Iced Over

-Frozen coils are caused by the heat pump not being used when it’s too cold outside.
-If you wait for too long, they could freeze, preventing them from warming up when you start the thermostat.
+Frozen coils are caused by the heat pump not being used when cold outside.
+They could freeze if you wait too long, preventing them from warming up when you start the thermostat.
 To keep this from happening, turn on your heat pump before it reaches below 32 F (0 C).

-If your heat pump coils are icing over, this is usually caused by restricted air flow around the unit or the defrost function is not working properly.
+If your heat pump coils are icing over, this is usually caused by restricted airflow around the unit or the defrost function not working correctly.

 10. The Reversing Valve May Have Failed

-Reversing valves in a heat pump system are used to direct the flow of cold and warm air.
-This process depends on the valves to do their job properly.
+Reversing valves in a heat pump system direct the flow of cold and warm air.
+This process depends on the valves to do their job correctly.
 If the valves in your system are broken, you could be flooding your home with cold air as the system gets “stuck” in one direction.
 They might be stuck sideways, blocking airflow completely.

 11. Air Duct Leaks Are Possible